 I need my big sister's insight, Lily.
 You were always the 'expert' in love.
 Should I tell him the truth?
 Or should I just ignore it?
 I'm leaning towards ignoring it.
 If I don't acknowledge it, I can't hurt him.

 I've been having this horrible feeling in my gut.
-I feel like something may happen to you.
+I feel like something bad may happen to you.
 I just hope it doesn't.
-You're worth so much to me, as difficult as that is to admit, I've learned never to show emotion.
+You're worth so much to me, as difficult as that is to admit.
+I was taught early on that emotions make you an easy target in the house.
 It makes you weak, but for you, I'm willing to admit it.
-The idea of something horrible happening to you is sickening.
-I just pray something doesn't.
-If there is a God and he protects you, I'll believe in him.
-But I don't think I could if something does happen to you...
+The idea of something ghastly happening to you makes me sick to my stomach.
+I pray that nothing occurs.
+If there is a God and he protects you, I might just start believing in him.
+I don't know if can handle it...if something does happen.

-I suppose I am a horrible thing in this world.
-I can't stand these dreams I've been having lately.
-It's flashes of a fight between James and a cloaked man, he's yelling at you, I'm assuming he's telling you to run and take little Harry.
+Anyways, I wrote to tell you about these nightmarish visions I've been having lately.
+I can't stand these dreams and the flashes I've seen.
+I see a fight between James and a cloaked man.
+James is yelling to you and he's telling you to run and take little Harry.
 The next flash you're running upstairs and into the nursery of your son's room.
-Protecting him, defending him, against a man that looks rather handsome.
-The two of you are arguing before there's a flash of green light and you fall with a scream in front of Harry's crib.
-The next flash is the cloaked man standing before your son and he's talking but I can't hear him.
-Then the next thing I see is a green flash of light and it just...rebounds back off of little Harry and then there's a sudden scream of pain.
+Protecting him, defending him, against a man that's rather handsome.
+The two of you are arguing, you're pleading to him to spare Harrison.
+The man says something to you that I can't quite catch before there's a flash of green light and you fall with a scream in front of Harry's crib.
+The next flash is the cloaked man standing over your still body and holding a wand to your son.
+He talks to baby Harry but I can't hear him over the ringing in my ears.
+The next thing I see is a green flash of light and it...rebounds back off of Harry and then there's a sudden scream of pain from the cloaked man.

 I always awaken with sweat dripping down my face, my breathing rapid and tears falling from my eyes.
-I've had this dream for the last few months.
-That horrible scream still rings in my ears and that dream still haunts me at night.
-I've taken to new extremes to make myself forget this nightmare.
-You wouldn't be happy with me if you ever found out what 'extremes' I've taken.
+I've had this dream for the last few months Lils and I'm worried.
+That horrible scream still rings in my ears hours afterwards and that dream haunts me the rest of the day.
+I've taken to new extremes to make myself forget this hellish nightmare.
+You wouldn't be happy with me if you ever found out what extremes I've taken.

-It's rather odd now that I think of it Lily, I've always had strange dreams like this nightmare, ever since I was a child.
-They're always horrible and tragic, never happy and I can never figure out why.
+It's rather odd now that I think on it Lily.
+I've always had strange dreams like this nightmare, ever since I was a child.
+They're usually horrible and tragic, though I have had a few happy ones and I can never figure out why.

-I can remember when I was eleven and you were fifteen and you asked me if I would ever find happiness.
-Do you remember what I said Lily?
+Do you remember when you asked me if I would ever find happiness?
+Can you remember what I said Lily?
 I can still.
-I remember telling you that I'm happy with you every summer we see each other.
-I can still recall the promise we made to each other, and it still remains true.
+I remember telling you that I'll always find happiness with you every summer we see each other.
+I still recall the promise we made to each other and it still remains true.
 I will always be there for you Lily, no matter what it is.
-Whether it is to protect you or your family or raising little Harry, should anything happen to you and James.
+Whether it is to protect you or your family or raising little Harry should anything happen to you and James.
 I'll do anything I can.

-Just promise me that you will watch yourself Lily.
-That nightmare continues to happen, and I can't stop this sinking feeling in my stomach and the gut feeling that tells me to take you and your family and run, hide you as far away from England as possible.
+I want you to promise me something Lily Marie Potter, that you will watch yourself.
+The nightmare continues to persist and I can't stop this sinking feeling in my stomach that says horrible is going to happen.
+I have this feeling in my guts that tells me I should to take you, James and Harry and run.
+That I should hide you as far away from England as possible.

 I can't lose you.
 I don't know what will happen if I do.